Final Fantasy: Unlimited: Reception

 The series was ranked 18 by popular vote for Top 20 Anime in Japan for November 2001.
 Outside Japan, the series had received mixed reviews.
 Play magazine reviewer David Halverson was disappointed that the series was aimed at a younger audience.
-Allen Divers of Anime News Network (ANN) ranked the series an overall score "B"; although he considered the plot "somewhat" formulaic, he felt that the series has an ambition and that manages to be visually engaging.
+Allen Divers of Anime News Network ranked the series an overall score "B"; although he considered the plot "somewhat" formulaic, he felt that the series has an ambition and that manages to be visually engaging.
 Sandra Scholes of Active Anime praised the series, saying that the characters were created with care and consideration for the fans who have followed Final Fantasy series from the start.
-Ken Hargon of ANN criticized the series for being unappealing and not living up to the Final Fantasy series nor any other anime.
+Ken Hargon of Anime News Network criticized the series for being unappealing and not living up to the Final Fantasy series nor any other anime.
 Carlos Ross of T.H.E.M. ranked the series three stars stating that "the style is firmly entrenched in Saturday morning", but considered better than Final Fantasy: Legend of the Crystals.
 Paul Gaudette of Mania.com gave the series a "D" rating, saying that despite not having to do with its namesake, he called Final Fantasy Unlimited somewhat enjoyable in the beginning while noticing that the show was written for a younger audience.